evennia/evennia/evennia/contrib/grid/xyzgrid/README.md

 "Z-coordinate" things like `Dungeon of Doom`, `The ice queen's palace` or `City of Blackhaven`.
 But you could also name it -1, 0, 1, 2, 3 if you wanted.

+> Note that the Zcoord is searched *non-case senstively* in the

 Pathfinding happens only within each XYMap (up/down is normally 'faked' by moving sideways to a new area of the XY plane).